 The next Z-Crit (Z-Crit 3) will take place on Friday 2 October in the most popular time slot selected by applicants and future sessions will be announced here.

 How it works

-Each Z-crit will include 18 participants with mix of practices and career stages.
+Each Z-crit will include up to 18 participants with mix of practices and career stages.
 Artists from anywhere in the world can participate but up to half of the spaces will be reserved for artists based in London.
 Participants will be selected on a first come first served basis according to availability of the most popular time slots.
 Complete the online form to register your interest in participation.

 Each session will last approximately 2 hours and 30 minutes

 - Participants present work for 3 minutes each to the whole group – (54 mins)

 - 3 smaller breakout groups of 6 artists.
 Each gets 10 mins of feedback – (60 mins)